Future of Everhour Invoicing

 The functionality is certainly handy but by no means can be relied on as an invoice management tool in large companies.

 We have been asking ourselves what is actually missing here and what features people will find necessary.
 A few of our ideas have already been implemented, we got user feedback and saw that most of the things we’ve tried so far seemed too complicated or tricky, or ineffective.
 So our team keeps on searching for a best-fitting invoicing solution not wanting to reinvent the wheel and, clearly, making sure it will be 100% useful for you.

 Our old-time users should probably remember that in the very beginning, Everhour contained a Manage Billable Hours page allowing an admin to flag specific or all entries as billable/non-billable and change time to be included on an invoice.

 After experimenting with this method, we actually realized that editing items one by one was too far from being quick or efficient.
 Besides, if you really need to fix some numbers, why not do that on the invoice right away?
 With all this in mind, we quickly discarded the whole concept.

 Talking about invoicing and accounting, we can’t but mention such awesome specialized apps as Ballpark, FreshBooks, QuickBooks, Wave, Xero, etc. You don’t have to be a fortune teller to know we’ll hardly beat them at the moment or come to the same functional level. 🙂 So it looks like the safest and wisest way to handle Everhour invoicing for now is to integrate with these guys and let users immediately export time to their favorite tool.

-Xero have lately become our first partner who’ve impressed us with the quality of their business development processes and surprised with how readily this giant company connects with a startup like us.
+Xero has lately become our first partner who’s impressed us with the quality of their business development processes and surprised with how readily this giant company connects with a startup like us.
 Not only their team has reviewed the integration and considered it super user-friendly and convenient, but also shared their experience to help us improve the functionality even more.